dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

  [!code-csharp[Main](../../../../samples/core/GetStarted/NetCore/ConsoleApp.SQLite/Program.cs)]

+* Test the app:

-* Run `dotnet run` to run the app.
+ `dotnet run`

- You will see that one blog is saved to the database and the details of all blogs are displayed in the console.
+ One blog is saved to the database and the details of all blogs are displayed in the console.

   ```
   ConsoleApp.SQLite>dotnet run